DominikDawiec/Polish-Stock-Market-Engine/README.md

 # Polish-Stock-Market-Engine

-I created a website for advanced analysis of companies on the Polish Stock Market.
+I created a website for analysis of companies on the Polish Stock Market.
 The target audience should easily navigate the website analyzing the parameters they choose.

-To see the website, please click on the [LINK](https://dominikdawiec-polish-stock-market-engine-app-ome691.streamlit.app/).

 ![](pegif1.gif)

 #### Project Status: [Active]

+## Application Link
+To access the application, please click on this link: [Polish Stock Market Engine](https://dominikdawiec-polish-stock-market-engine-app-ome691.streamlit.app/)

 ## Project Objective